uwidev/wd-e621-hydrus-tagger/README.md

 ```

 ## RANDOM INFO:
-Everything has been edited to work on a Windows 10 Pro installation.
-Your mileage may vary on other operating systems.
+Everything has been confirmed to work on various Windows 10 installations.
+I've also read about other people getting everything (except GPU utilization) working on various linux distributions by changing the .bat files.
 If you do run into problems on other operating systems, the culprit is likely in interrogate.py, specifically where path() is invoked or it's something to do with the .bat files and how they're written.

 e621.bat uses an e621 model that doesn't tag content ratings but should provide much more accurate tags for furry artwork.
 For example, where an anthropomorphic dragon would be tagged "demon girl" by the WD tagger, e621 will properly recognize it as an anthropomorphic dragon and tag it as such.